Soracom Air for Cellular

 - International Mobile Subscriber Identity (IMSI) - A number that uniquely identifies a device that is connected to a cellular network.
 The IMSI is used by a device identify itself on a network, and by the network operator to determine if the device is allowed to connect and to apply service charges.

-All Air SIMs are available on the User Console.
+All IoT SIMs are available for purchase from the User Console.

-For small IoT applications or when developing proof-of-concepts, purchasing an Air SIM from Amazon may be faster and cheaper.
-Air SIMs purchased from Amazon stores still require a Soracom account.
+For small IoT applications or when developing proof-of-concepts, purchasing an IoT SIM from Amazon may be faster and cheaper.
+IoT SIMs purchased from Amazon stores still require a Soracom account.
 Additionally, such SIMs must be manually registered to your Soracom account, one at a time.
+For more information on manually registering SIMs, refer to the Registration documentation.

-Certain Air SIMs in SIM card form factor are available from Amazon stores.
+Certain IoT SIMs in SIM card form factor are available from Amazon stores.
 Embedded SIMs (eSIMs) are not available on Amazon stores.